BrianGardnerAtl/website/_drafts/setup_and_text.md

 }
 ```

 The `LayoutPadding` object has two constructors.
-The one I use above allows me
+The one I use above specifies
-to specify the padding for the left, top, right, and bottom of the view
+the padding for the left, top, right, and bottom of the view separately.
-individually.
 I only pass in a value for the right padding so I can add space
 between the `DisplayName` and the `Handle`.
-The other constructor takes in a
+The other constructor accepts a
 single parameter and applies that value to all four areas around the view.

 <img src="/assets/images/compose_1/padding_after_display_name.png" alt="Padding between
 display name and handle composable views" class="post-image"/>

-With that padding in place, I just need to add some padding after the Handle as
+With that padding in place, I copy this padding to the `Handle` composable to
-well.
+add space between the twitter handle and post time.

 ```kotlin
 @Composable